bumbleworks/bumbleworks/README.md

   # c.storage = {}
 end

-# this next block is optional - it's only needed
+# Initialize Bumbleworks (autoloads necessary classes/modules)
+Bumbleworks.initialize!

+# Optionally, bootstrap in the initializer - don't do this in
+# production, since every time this file is loaded, definitions and
+# participant registrations will be overwritten, which will cause
+# problems with any running workers.
+But if you've configured
+# a Hash storage (see above) for dev/test, you have to bootstrap within
+# the same process.
+# In production, you'd separately run the `bumbleworks:bootstrap` rake
-# if you want to load custom participants
+# task to load definitions and participant registration.
-Bumbleworks.register_participants do
-  # foo FooParticipant
-  # bar BarParticipant
-  # ...
-end

-# Load all process definitions in lib/process_definitions
-Bumbleworks.load_definitions!
+Bumbleworks.bootstrap!

-# Start a worker in the background
+# Start a worker in the background - this, too, should not be done
+# in the initializer in a production environment - instead, the worker
+# should be run in a separate process, using the `bumbleworks:start_worker`
+# rake task.
 Bumbleworks.start_worker!
 ```